zhaohengyuan1/Genixer/README.md

 ## 😊 An Automatic Multimodal Data Generation Pipeline:

+### If you find this repository helpful, we would greatly appreciate it if you could give it a star.

 * **Instruction Data Collection**: We systematically collected 9 primary vision-language (VL) tasks, categorized into two main groups: Generic and Grounding multimodal tasks.

 * **Instruction Template Design**: We developed a two-level instruction template tailored separately for task-agnostic and task-specific data generation.